unvariant/ctf/sdctf-2022/pwn/oilspill/README.md

 # Oilspill

-Tooking at the decompiled C in `ghidra`, it is immeadiately obvious this is a format string attack.
+Taking at the decompiled C in `ghidra`, it is immeadiately obvious this is a format string attack.

 ```c
 undefined8 main(undefined8 param_1,undefined8 param_2) {